honorcoding/itwmedical-products/README.md

 # ITWMEDICAL PRODUCTS

-ITWMEDICAL PRODUCTS is a plugin that faciliates listing products and displaying the product pages.
+ITWMedical Products is a Wordpress plugin that faciliates product listing and display.

 ## Installation